-The Strabag case is dedicated to the recent changes of Russian Federal Law No. 214 which among other things regulates payment flows between the project developer and property buyers.
+The Strabag case was dedicated to the recent changes of Russian Federal Law No. 214 which among other things regulates payment flows between the project developer and property buyers.
 Under the new law, the money collected from property buyers cannot be used by the developer during the construction phase.
 Rather, the money needs to be put in an escrow account at a bank (the bank does not pay interest on this account).
-The participants of the case will research legal and economic consequences for all the players in the market of equity construction as well as international experience in this field.
+The participants of the case researched the legal and economic consequences for all the players in the market of equity construction as well as international experience in this field.

-Raiffeisen Bank Russia’s CIB challenges students to solve the issue of the bank’s corporate clients’ base growth.
+Raiffeisen Bank Russia’s CIB challenged students to solve the issue of the bank’s corporate clients’ base growth.
 By the year 2021, Raiffeisen Bank aims to achieve x3 growth of its corporate client base, while maintaining high ROA and moderate CIR ratios.
 Growth within the existing customer base is already limited, meaning that the bank will have to acquire new corporate clients.